-The following page contains a list of Source-Nexus and Source-Nexus Control panel error messages and common issues.
+The following page contains a list of error messages and common issues related to Source-Nexus I/O, Source-Nexus Review and Source-Nexus Control Panel.

 If you run into any issues not listed on this website, including error messages, please contact the support team.

 Listed below are some of the most common problems faced by users using the application.
-Before trying any of the solutions below, make sure you download and install the latest version of Source-Nexus.
+Before trying any of the solutions below, make sure you download and install the latest version of Source-Nexus I/O.

 If you are a Mac user, check the Audio MIDI Setup to make sure all devices are set to the same sample rate your session has.
+Also, make sure the audio device input and output are not muted on the Audio MIDI Setup.
 If you are on Windows, go to Sounds > Recording/Playback > Device > Advanced instead.

 If the above does not solve the issue, try creating new drivers and using them instead of the default ones (Source-Nexus A and Source-Nexus B).
 Check out this article for Mac and this article for Windows.